Bouteilles à gaz — Bouteilles à gaz en acier sans soudure — Gas cylinders Periodic inspection and testing

 D.2 Valve unobstructed

-Only when it is established that there is no obstruction to gas flow in the cylinder valve, may the valve be removed.
+The cylinder valve may be removed only when it is established that there is no obstruction to gas flow.
 Personal protection during de-valuing shall be assessed.

 D.3 Valve obstructed

-The following methods are applicable for cylinders of non-toxic, non-flammable and non-chlorofluorocarbon (non-CFC) gases.
+The following methods apply to cylinders of non-toxic, non-flammable and non-chlorofluorocarbon (non-CFC) gases.
 Appropriate safety precautions should be taken to ensure that no hazard results from the uncontrolled discharge of any residual gas.
 When a cylinder is found to have an obstructed gas passage in the valve, the cylinder shall be set aside and handled by specially trained personnel in this task as follows:

-—by sawing or drilling the valve body until interception is made with the gas passage between the valve body stem and valve spindle seat.
-The operation shall be properly cooled particularly when handling oxidizing gases; or
+—by sawing or drilling the valve body until interception is made with the gas passage between the valve body stem and the valve spindle seat.
+The operation shall be properly cooled particularly when handling oxidizing gases, or

 —by loosening or piercing the pressure relief device in a controlled manner.28

-The following methods are applicable to cylinders of toxic, flammable, air reactive, water reactive, oxidizing and CFC gases.
-After release, containment and subsequent disposal shall be carried out safely and without impact to the environment.
+The following methods apply to cylinders of toxic, flammable, air-reactive, water-reactive, oxidizing and CFC gases.
+After release, containment and subsequent disposal shall be carried out safely and without environmental impact.

 —mechanically remove the valve in an enclosed, automatic device that will contain the release of gas and release of energy; or